 Entries by Health Partnership Clinic

 We are very excited to highlight one of our most valuable assets, our employees!
-Each month, you can get to know a different HPC team member in a fun new way.
-Name: Dr. Rhiannon Moore Department: Behavioral Health Title: Assistant Director of Behavioral Health Primary work location: Olathe Schools and Olathe clinic.
-How long have you worked at HPC?
-Four […]
+Each month, get to know the HPC team in a fun new way.
+Name: Mayra Lemus Department: Pediatric Medical/Vaccines Title: Nationally Registered Certified Medical Assistant (NRCMA)/Vaccine Manager Primary work location: Olathe How long have you worked at HPC?
+It will be two years in August. […]

 We are very excited to highlight one of our most valuable assets, our employees!
-Each month, you can get to know a different HPC team member in a fun new way.
-Name: Dr. Tristen Winston Department: Behavioral Health Title: Licensed Psychologist Primary work location: Olathe How long have you worked at HPC?
-Four months How did you get into your […]
+Each month, get to know the HPC team in a fun new way.
+Name: Jennifer Miller, FNP-BC Department: Medical Title: Family Nurse Practitioner Primary work location: Ottawa How long have you worked at HPC?
+Three years How did you get into your field of work?
+I […]

 Our Olathe and Paola sites are recognized by the National Committee for Quality Assurance as patient-centered medical homes.